eric-lgonz/Enterprise-Network-Expansion/README.md

 We can enter the following commands on each switch to set up these VLANs:

 _insert image_
+Don't forget to run <code>copy run start</code> to save the config!
 _insert image_

 Let's take a look at what these commands do: